-03. Ultraviolence by Lana Del Rey: Very different from everything Lana has done before and very similar to the last Black Keys album, Ultraviolence is a drugtrip with the taste of wiskey in the middle of the desert of Nevada, dreaming about the West Coast and meth-heads from New York.
-Slow, nostalgic and dirty, Lana Del Rey doesn’t want to be pretty or sexy but have fun with her famous sugar girl icons from the 50’s and 60’s.
+03. Ultraviolence by Lana Del Rey: Very different from everything Lana has done before and very similar to the last Black Keys album, Ultraviolence is a drug trip with the taste of wiskey in the middle of the Nevada desert, dreaming about the West Coast and meth-heads from New York.
+Slow, nostalgic and dirty, Lana Del Rey doesn’t want to be pretty or sexy but have fun with her famous sugar girl icons from the ’50s and ’60s.

-04. Build On Glass by Chet Faker: My favourite album and artist of the year, Chet Faker proves and starts a slow electronic music scene where you don’t need puts puts to appreciate the sound of a song made from a computer.
-With an incredible beautiful voice, Faker gets influences from the jazz music from the 50’s, including his own artistic name who came from a jazz player.
+04. Build On Glass by Chet Faker: My favorite album and artist of the year, Chet Faker proves and starts a slow electronic music scene where you don’t need puts-puts to appreciate the sound of a song made from a computer.
+With an incredibly beautiful voice, Faker gets influences from the jazz music from the ’50s, including his own artistic name who came from a jazz singer.
 Simple, modern and minimalistic.

 08. You Haunt Me by Sir Sly: Probably my most random discovery of the year, Sir Sly delivers a first album that is half pop and half indie who sings about sad songs but still have fun with it.
-It’s a very unique album and very hard to describe but one thing is for sure is that it’s good and you can’t stop listening to it.
-It reminds someway of a younger “The Neighbourhood” – and they are actually on the “Similar Bands” session of The Neighbourhood’s Spotify page.
+It’s a very unique album and very hard to describe but one thing is for sure is that it’s good, and you can’t stop listening to it.
+It reminds someway of a younger “The Neighbourhood” – and they are actually on the “Similar Bands” session on Spotify page.
 If you are into them, you will be into Sir Sly!